rrnyquist/ebenezer/_Scripture/ESV/66_Revelation.md

 The beast that you saw was, and is not, and is about to rise from the bottomless pit and go to destruction.
 And the dwellers on earth whose names have not been written in the book of life from the foundation of the world will marvel to see the beast, because it was and is not and is to come. ^1708

-This calls for a mind with wisdom : the seven heads are seven mountains on which the woman is seated; ^1709
+This calls for a mind with wisdom: the seven heads are seven mountains on which the woman is seated; ^1709

 they are also seven kings, five of whom have fallen, one is, the other has not yet come, and when he does come he must remain only a little while. ^1710